Article 4 - Procedures & Hearings

 Points: The accumulations of student conduct points have the effect(s) as described below.

-Yearly Conduct Points - Student conduct points awarded for violations occurring after room selection of the current year carry over to the next academic year.
+Yearly Conduct Points - Student conduct points awarded for violations occurring after room selection of the current year carry over to the next academic year until the next room selection.

 Resident Students - Current resident students who accumulate more than 19 student conduct points in the current year are not eligible to participate in the following year's room selection process.